thinkinglabs/thinkinglabs.github.io/_drafts/continuous-delivery-and-conways-law-allan-kelly.md

 > Organisational design is system design.
 >
+> Architect the organization to architect the system.
+>
 > -— Allan Kelly, many times since 2005

 I sometimes look at books about architecture, I hear Simon Brown talk about architecture and I think: what’s the freaking point.
 The organisation will create the software design.